 ||

-For 5 days a week, CRO provides nutritious Breakfast and Lunch to all children who came to the centre comprising of foods like; maize flour, beans, rice, meat, rice, green vegetables and fruits.
 A daily average of 580 (377 boys and 203 girls) children accessed meals.
 The meals were provided to promote children’s right to food and to prevent them from engaging in dubious activities in pursuit for something to eat.
 The provision of meals was useful in keeping children fueled, energetic and nourished.
 Meals also increase children’s concentration span hence contributing to their stability and retention on the program.
 Above and beyond, meals contributed to children’s physical and mental growth and development. |

 ||